Application Information and Instructional Videos for OK’s Promise, FAFSA and College Applications

 To get started, go to https://www.okhighered.org/okpromise/

 Then click on the red “Apply Now” button in the upper right-hand corner to begin.

 This will take you to a page that lists the nine requirements for Oklahoma’s Promise including a 2.5 GPA.
 After you have read them, go to the bottom of the page and click on the blue box that says [Apply Now] This will take you to to the Sign In page.

-If you do not have an account, hav click on the bottom box [ CREATE AN ACCOUNT].
+Click on the bottom box [ CREATE AN ACCOUNT].
 TPS encourages students to use their TPS e-mail and password, so they are easy to remember.
 Once you have signed in, you will see a page that lists Promise application requirements for parents and students and OK’s Promise Scholarship Benefits.
 This is the first page of the four- part application.
 This first page once again describes the requirements for Oklahoma’s Promise.
 Read through the requirements and go to the bottom of the page and make sure to click the blue [Agreement] button.
 Not checking this box is one of the most frequent reasons an application is labeled “Incomplete”.

 After you have checked the blue [Agreement] button, click on the [Save and Continue] button at the lower right and you will go to a page where the student will find items for both the student and parent to complete including contact information, the student’s social security number and a confirmation number that is issued to the student when they first apply for a username and password.
 Make sure the name of the parent matches the tax returns, W-2s or any legal documents appointing an adult as the student’s guardian.

 The third part of the application is the parents’ family income, which will be verified in the fourth and last step by submitting a copy of a tax return, W-2 other financial documents.
 We suggest you go to the video before you fill out this part of the form.
 It answers the many questions that can come up because of circumstances like divorce, income levels that do not require filling a tax return, adoptions and guardianships.